vshn/crmngr/README.rst

 Overview
 ********

-crmngr is a tool to aid with the management of a r10k-style control repository.
+crmngr (Control Repository Manager) is a tool to aid with the management of a r10k-style control repository for puppet

 about r10k
 ==========